Skip to main content

 Fulbright-Fogarty Fellowships In Public Health

 The Fulbright-Fogarty Fellowships are offered through a partnership between the Fulbright Program and the Fogarty International Center of the U.S. National Institutes of Health (NIH).
 These awards were established to promote the expansion of research in public health and clinical research in resource-limited settings.
+The Fogarty International Center, NIH, will provide support to the research training site and may provide orientation for the fellows at the NIH.
+In addition, NIH will provide a pre-departure orientation for selected Fellows in Washington, DC.

 To participate in the Fulbright-Fogarty Fellowships in Public Health, the applicant must be a U.S. citizen and: